-- How can the adequacy between the offer and demand for training be enhanced at the national level? - Through the creation of a national observatory that can link training needs to the offer - Through the enactment of a legislative or normative framework that includes the roles, rights and - obligations of each national training provider - Through the allocation of sufficient budget resources to conduct training and ensure the proper monitoring of all training activities at the national level - Through the development of a national training strategy that serves as a reference document to all providers and stakeholders - Through the mobilization of effective commitment and support at the political level - Through the creation of competent, well equipped and well staffed training institutions.
+Between the offer and demand for training be enhanced at the national level?

+- Through the creation of a national observatory that can link training needs to the offer - Through the enactment of a legislative or normative framework that includes the roles, rights and obligations of each national training provider

+- Through the allocation of sufficient budget resources to conduct training and ensure the proper monitoring of all training activities at the national level - Through the development of a national training strategy that serves as a reference document to all providers and stakeholders - Through the mobilization of effective commitment and support at the political level - Through the creation of competent, well equipped and well staffed training institutions.